-- Salaries and benefits increased primarily as a result of COLA and merit pay increases, as well as a result of projected increases in health insurance premiums. - Other Contractual Services decreased (approx. \$21,000) primarily as a result of budgeted decreases in planned Town events (\$7,000), janitorial services (\$20,000), adult/senior programs (\$6,000) and Cultural Center tickets (\$3,000), offset by anticipated increases in landscape maintenance services (\$15,000). - Capital Outlay decreased (approx. \$23,000) as a result of fewer budgeted park improvement projects.
-The primary park improvements for the upcoming year are provided for in the Capital Projects Fund, the Franjo Park restoration project and the Lakes by the Bay (LBTB) Canoe/Kayak Launch project.
+- > Salaries and benefits increased primarily as a result of COLA and merit pay increases, as well as a result of projected increases in health insurance premiums. - Other Contractual Services decreased (approx. \$21,000) primarily as a result of budgeted decreases in planned Town events (\$7,000), janitorial services (\$20,000), adult/senior programs (\$6,000) and Cultural Center tickets (\$3,000), offset by anticipated increases in landscape maintenance services (\$15,000). - ➤ Capital Outlay decreased (approx. \$23,000) as a result of fewer budgeted park improvement projects.
+The primary park improvements for the upcoming year are provided for in the Capital Projects Fund, the Franjo Park restoration project and the LBTB Canoe/Kayak Launch project.

-"EXECUTIVE SUMMARY" | FY 2020-21
+Attachment "A" (Page 7 of 7) "EXECUTIVE SUMMARY" | FY 2020-21